atomist-skills/github-branch-protection-rules-skill/README.md

 # What it's useful for

-Either on every Push, or a fixed schedule, validate that all Repos have branch protection rules configured.
+> Stop editing branch protection rules in each repo!
+Set it or update in one place and all repos are automatically updated.

 # Before you get started

 Connect and configure these integrations:

 1. **GitHub**
-2. **Slack**
+2. **Slack** (optional)

-Both the **GitHub** and **Slack** integrations must be configured in order to use this skill.

 # How to configure